wp-plugins/bim-ba/readme.txt

 == Description ==

-BIM_ba is a very basic BIM at it's first steps.
+BIM-ba is a very basic BIM at it's first steps.
 Only module available by now is called 'Manage Studio', and it helps management of projects and countability of a small design firm (like the one I own!).
 This module works on the backend of WordPress, and requires admin priviledges to be handled.
 Plugin creates following Custom Post Types: